XiaoshiZ/ysmiles.com/_posts/2016-05-17-first-post.markdown

 Open your browser, type in http://localhost:4000/, press Enter and that's it!

 You may notice this is just a rewrite of Burela's method.
 I post this just for a review of the contents myself.

+## This line is for the demonstration of catalog.

 Have a good day!